rosvik/dotfiles/README.md

 # Dotfiles 🎉

 My very own dotfile repo for keeping track of configurations across systems.
-I try to keep the OS specific settings seperate.
+I try to keep OS specific settings seperate.
 You're welcome to use this repo for for inspiration, and copy whatever you want.

 ### What's a dotfile?